 We have also advocated before the California Public Utilities Commission (CPUC) on behalf of present and future owners of PV systems.
 This work included many discussions with most of the main solar advocacy groups and Southern California Edison (SCE), leading to an in-depth understanding of rates, rate-making, and Net Energy Metering.
 It resulted in CPUC decisions that lowered future costs for solar owners.

 Solar SCE is a completely independent company, not affiliated with Southern California Edison, any other utility, or anyone in the solar industry.
 Our website accepts no ads.
 We are unbiased.
-We do, if a user asks, refer users to a very few solar installers we recommend, and are compensated by those installers.
+We do, if a user asks, refer users to a very few solar installers we recommend, and receive a referral fee from them.
 However, we are free to recommend any installers and equipment we think is best, so have no allegiance to any of them and can change them at any time.